cfbolz/pypy-15-blog/blogpost.rst

 PyPy is, so if this is your first interaction with it, welcome!
 I have tried to sprinkle links to earlier blog posts and papers into the writing, in case you want to dive deeper into some of the topics.

+As a disclaimer, in this post I am going to mostly focus on ideas, and not explain who had or implemented them.
+A huge amount of people contributed to the design, the implementation, the funding and the organization of PyPy over the years, and it would be impossible to do them all justice.

 .. contents::